Juangf1222/Systems-Analisis-Desing--Team-22/Workshop #4_Simulation/README.md

-This repository contains the simulations developed for Workshop 4 of the Modeling and Simulation course, as part of the SmartRisk project inspired by the American Express – Default Prediction Kaggle competition.

-The purpose of this workshop is to validate the system’s behavior through two complementary simulations:

-Data-Driven Simulation (Machine Learning)

-Event-Based Simulation (Cellular Automaton)

 These simulations allow analyzing sensitivity, emergent behavior, and the dynamics of credit default risk in a controlled environment.
 # 1. Data-Driven Simulation